davideicardi/kaa/README.md

 Kaa provides essentially 3 features:

 - `com.davideicardi.kaa.KaaSchemaRegistry`: a simple embeddable schema registry that read and write schemas to Kafka
-- `com.davideicardi.kaa.avro.AvroSingleObjectSerializer`: an avro serializer/deserializer based on Avro4s that internally uses `KaaSchemaRegistry`
+- `com.davideicardi.kaa.avro.AvroSingleObjectSerializer[T]`: an avro serializer/deserializer for case classes, based on Avro4s, that internally uses `KaaSchemaRegistry` for schema resolution
+- `com.davideicardi.kaa.avro.GenericAvroSingleObjectSerializer`: an avro serializer/deserializer for `GenericRecord` classes that internally uses `KaaSchemaRegistry` for schema resolution
 - `com.davideicardi.kaa.kafka.GenericSerde[T]` an implementation of Kafka's `Serde[T]` based on `AvroSingleObjectSerializer`, that can be used with Kafka Stream

 During serialization a schema hash is generated and stored inside Kafka with the schema (key=hash, value=schema).